s-damian/anchor-nft-ticketing/README.md

 *Preparing for Public Deployment: Transition from Localnet to Devnet*

-After successfully running your project locally, the next step is to deploy it on a public Devnet.
+After successfully running your project locally, the next step is to deploy it on the public Devnet.
 This section guides you through the process of configuring your environment, deploying your program to Devnet, and updating your Front-End to interact with the deployed program on the Devnet.

 To switch from the **Localnet** to **Devnet**: [Localnet-to-Devnet.md](./docs/Localnet-to-Devnet.md)